infra-lake/octopus/README.md

-# Octagon
+# Octopus

-Octagon is made to setup anything in a simple way.
+Octopus is made to setup anything in a simple way.

-See the docs at [https://infra-lake.github.io/octagon/](https://infra-lake.github.io/octagon/).
+See the docs at [https://infra-lake.github.io/octopus/](https://infra-lake.github.io/octopus/).

 ![logo](./docs/logo.png)